shavitush/bhoptimer/README.md

 --
 - [ ] Make zones be trigger-based for high-performance.
 - [ ] Migrate zone settings and InsideZone() to use Dynamic.

+World Records
+--
+- [ ] Add native that checks the total amount of players with records on a style.
+- [ ] Possibly cache the whole leaderboards with Dynamic.